Ariel Construction Shot, Finn Hill Jr. High

 The Finn Hill Junior High in Kirkland, Washington, uses Structural Insulated Panels (SIPs) from Premier Building Systems for a more airtight and well-insulated structure than typical school construction methods.

-The school design by Mahlum Architects includes 6-inch-thick SIP walls and 10-inch-thick SIP roof.
-The SIP panels arrive at the job-site in large, ready-to-install sections, which helps reduce gaps and air leakage in the finished building.
-Continuous insulation throughout each panel’s height, depth and width further protects against heat loss.
+The school design by Mahlum Architects includes 6-inch-thick SIP walls and a 10-inch-thick SIP roof.
+The SIP panels arrive at the job site in large, ready-to-install sections, which helps reduce gaps and air leakage in the finished building.
+Continuous insulation throughout each panel’s height, depth, and width further protect against heat loss.

 The SIP panels will help the school district reduce energy costs, and allow for smaller, more cost-effective mechanical systems.
 Reducing heating and cooling consumption was critical for the building’s “net-zero energy ready” design, meaning that the potential area for the roof-mounted solar panels is sufficient to power all the school’s needs.
 The school will open with one of the largest solar panel installations in the state.

 “Every aspect of the design and construction must be considered in an integrated way when energy conservation goals are so ambitious,” says Anjali Grant, AIA, LEED AP, Project Architect.
 “Utilizing SIP panels not only supported the strategies for energy savings, it allowed for a smooth and rapid assembly process, shaving weeks off a tight construction schedule,” adds Mitch Kent, AIA, Project Manager with Mahlum.

 The new Finn Hill Junior High is a single-story, approximately 120,000-square-foot building replacing an existing school located on the same site.
 It is designed to serve 600 students, plus 150 students in an “Environmental Adventure School” located within the building.
 The school will include space for core academic instruction, special education, fine arts, technology, physical education, library, and commons.